snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 this topic uncomfortable, but a man who spent his living surrounded by drunks learned to be direct.
 "That may as well be a gift.
 Your cargo is useless, or you would have sold it by now.
-I could never collect the collateral for the loan if you can't repay, you'll be long gone.
+I could never collect the collateral for the loan if you can't repay; you'll be long gone.
 The best I could hope for is that you'll repay that loan with interest, but it'll be decades in local time before that payment shows up."

+Taryn's voice was low.
 "Please, I'm begging you.
 This is my only option."

 The bartender smiled a sad smile.
 "Look, I've seen you coming here for a few weeks now.
 I've seen you wasting your money.
 I can judge a man